iagolirapasssos/DynamicComponents/README.md

 - `componentName` - String, name of the created component
 - `componentId` - int, ID of the created component

-# HandleTextChange

-Private synchronous method called when text changes in a text box.
-Used to raise the `TextChangedEvent`.

-Parameters:

-- `textBoxId` - int, ID of the text box
-- `newText` - String, updated text content

 # TextChangedEvent

 Asynchronous event dispatched when text changes in a text box.